Lexionas74/PlaneAPI/README.md

 # What is PlaneAPI?

-Plane api is an API that gives you a random image of a plane.
+PlaneAPi is an API that gives you a random image of a plane.

+# How do I use plane API?
+As PlaneAPI is a work in progress, this is not currently possible

 Created by Lexionas74#1535 and Conos#9079

-# How do I use plane API?